OFS/ofs-platform-afu-bbb/README.md

 The Platform Interface Manager (PIM) is an abstraction layer between an AFU and the system layer — the FPGA Interface Manager (FIM).
 The FIM is the base system layer, typically provided by board vendors.
 The FIM interface is specific to a particular physical platform.
 The PIM enables the construction of portable AFUs.

 The Platform Interface Manager (PIM) code in this repository has components aimed at two classes of developers: board vendors providing FIMs and accelerator developers writing RTL-based AFUs.
-Board vendors configure the FIM-side, platform-specific, PIM interface and AFU developers attach to the PIM's platform-independent interface.
+Board vendors configure the PIM's platform-specific FIM interface and AFU developers attach to the PIM's platform-independent interface.

 Contents: